thomas6188/blog/content/blog/hello-world/index.md

 description: "Hello World"
 ---
 ## About Me
+I am a Software Engineer from Kerala, India.
+I graduated in 2010 with a bachelor's degree in Information Technology.
+I started my career as a SharePoint Developer.
+I now focus on helping customers build a Modern Workplace using Microsoft SAAS and Cloud offerings.

 ### <ins>My Work</ins>
 I work as a Tech Lead at EY GDS India.
 I have 14+ years of experience in SharePoint and M365 space, with focus on cloud and related technologies- SharePoint Online, Office 365, Azure, SharePoint Server, Dot Net, and JavaScript.